Please note: Changes may occur rapidly. You may wish to contact facilities directly.

 Gas Station: Open Monday through Friday from 7 a.m. to 7 p.m., Saturday from 9 a.m. to 5 p.m. and Sunday from 9 a.m. to 4 p.m.

 Shoppette: Monday through Friday from 7 a.m. to 7 p.m., Saturday from 9 a.m. to 7 p.m. and Sunday from 9 a.m. to 5 p.m.
-Use of the recycle machines located at the Class Six will be suspended until further notice to reduce the potential for the spread of the COVID-19 virus.
+Recycle machines located at the Class Six are open on Friday from 7 a.m. to 7 p.m. and Saturday from 9 a.m. to 7 p.m.

 Commander announces transition to RtFC Phase 2B